krrrr0/krrrr0/README.md

 ## EN
 **Thanks for visiting my github profile!**
-💬 If you want to ask me about something, or just want to say hi, always feel free to reach me via email
+💬 If you want to ask me about something, or just want to say hi, always feel free to reach me via email.

 ### My Links
 [🌏 Website](https://krrrr.dev/)  (https://krrrr.dev/)